-Travellers from the European Union (EU), European Economic Area (EEA – EU plus Iceland, Liechtenstein and Norway) or Switzerland who are visiting Portugal can be covered by their European Health Insurance Card (EHIC Portugal), which allows access to subsidised healthcare on the same conditions as local residents.
+Travelers from the European Union (EU), European Economic Area (EEA – EU plus Iceland, Liechtenstein and Norway) or Switzerland who are visiting Portugal can be covered by their European Health Insurance Card (EHIC Portugal), which allows access to subsidized healthcare on the same conditions as local residents.

-All international citizens who become official residents or employees in Portugal, however, whether from the EU or outside of Europe, typically gain the same healthcare rights as Portuguese nationals and will be covered by health insurance in Portugal – although not all types of treatment are available for free, with many requiring a patient contribution.
+All foreign residents or employees in Portugal typically gain the same healthcare rights as Portuguese nationals.
+They receive health insurance in Portugal from the state – although not all types of treatment are available for free, with many requiring a patient contribution.

 Portugal has its own national healthcare system, the Servico Nacional de Saude (SNS), which is operated by the Ministry of Health and works relatively similarly to the United Kingdom’s NHS.
-The SNS refers to numerous initiatives and healthcare centres, involving a number of complicated and sometimes contradictory schemes.
-State healthcare is considered to provide a relatively good, albiet not uniformly consistent, standard of care, although it is oversubscribed and waiting times can be long.
+The SNS refers to numerous initiatives and healthcare centers, involving a number of complicated and sometimes contradictory schemes.
+State healthcare is considered to provide a relatively good, albiet not uniformly consistent, standard of care.
+However, waiting times can be long due to oversubscription.

-The system is advantageous in that almost anyone paying social security – and their dependent family members – can be covered by health insurance in Portugal but recently the government had to introduce fees for certain services, with only basic treatments for free and some treatments now carrying hefty fees.
-Unlike in the UK where residents pay a set medical fee regardless of cost, Portugal’s health insurance typically covers a percentage, meaning personal costs are subject to the cost of medicine or treatment.
-For those with ongoing health issues or expensive medicine, in some cases private health insurance in Portugal may provide more coverage.
+The system is advantageous in that almost anyone paying social security – and their dependent family members – can be covered by health insurance in Portugal.
+However, the Portuguese government introduced fees for certain services, with only basic treatments remaining free.
+Portugal’s health insurance typically covers a percentage; this means personal costs are subject to the cost of medicine or treatment.
+For those with ongoing health issues or expensive medicine, private health insurance in Portugal may provide more coverage.